simonschllng/rm-sync/README.md

 Sync script for the reMarkable paper tablet.

-This script will give you sync and backup functionality uver USB.
+This script will give you sync and backup functionality over USB.
 Great if you do not want to sync your rM to the cloud.

 _Ongoing work, contributions welcome._